jedrichards/node-deployment/README.md

 [Monit](http://mmonit.com/monit) is a utility for managing and monitoring all sorts of UNIX system resources (processes, web services, files, directories  etc).
 We'll be using it to monitor the health of our proxy Node app, and indeed any other apps we decide to host on this box.

 As mentioned above Upstart will automatically respawn services that bomb unexpectedly.
 However the system process that Upstart monitors could be alive and well but the underlying Node web app could be frozen and not responding to requests.
-Therefore a more reliable way of checking on our app's health is to actually make a HTTP request and this is where Monit comes in handy - we can set up Monit in such a way that unless it gets a `HTTP 200 OK` response code back from a request to our app it will alert us and attempt to restart the app.
+Therefore a more reliable way of checking on our app's health is to actually make a HTTP request and this is where Monit comes in handy - we can set up Monit in such a way that unless it gets a `HTTP 200 OK` response code back from a request to our app it will alert us and attempt to restart it.
 This is why we added the special `/ping` route to our app - it's a light weight response that Monit can hit that just returns the text `OK` and a `HTTP 200`.

-Monit always you to receive alert emails when something happends and exposes a web-based front end that lets you check on the system's status and manually stop and start monitored services if required.

 So just to re-iterate: Upstart restarts the app on system reboot and crashes and provides the start/stop command line API while Monit keeps tabs on its status while it is running and restarts it if it looks unhealthy.

-I installed Monit via `apt-get` on Ubuntu 10.04 Lucid.
+I installed Monit via `apt-get` on Ubuntu 10.04.
 Everything went more or less smoothly, and most of the information you need is in the docs.
 One caveat is that although the docs say that after installation all you need to run is `sudo monit` to start everything I found that I also needed to run `sudo monit start all` to get things fully under way.
 Maybe rebooting would have worked as well.

 Monit is configured via the `/etc/monit/monitrc` file, and [here's](https://github.com/jedrichards/node-deployment/blob/master/monitrc) my example.
 The file is commented but broadly speaking my `monitrc` is doing the following things:

 - Checking on the health of the `proy-node-app` via its special `/ping` route.
-Anything other than a `200` HTTP response code to a request to `127.0.0.1:80/ping` will indicate to Monit that the app needs restarting.
 - Exposes Monit's web-based front end on a specific port and controls access via a username and password.
 - Sends me an email via Gmail's SMTP servers when there's an alert.
-- Additionally monitors Apache and MySQL.
+- Monitors Apache and MySQL too, just for kicks.

-Once Monit is properly set up we can stop using Upstart's API to start and stop the app (i.e. `sudo start proxy-node-app`) and start using Monit's instead (i.e. `sudo monit start proxy-node-app`).
-This has the advantage of
+Monit also exposes a start/stop command line API to its monitored services via commands like `sudo monit start servicename` etc. By managing your services via Monit's API (as opposed to Upstart's) you generate more verbose and accurate status/alert output from Monit.

 ### Future thoughts